Isaiah 4 – The Messiah’s Community

 ii.
 “He not only washeth his people from their sins, but taketh away their swinish natures, whereby they would else return to their former wallowing in the mire.”
 (Trapp)

 c.
-And there will be a tabernacle for shade… a place of refuge, and for a shelter from storm: when the Branch of the LORD reigns, there will be protection that comes from the LORD.
+And there will be a tabernacle for shade…a place of refuge, and for a shelter from storm and rain: When the Branch of the LORD reigns, there will be protection that comes from the LORD.
 The LORD’s people will be safe and secure, washed, and in the abiding presence of the LORD.

 ii.
 If we are really born again, we want to be washed, have the presence of the LORD, and enjoy His protection.
 Many people only want the LORD’s constant presence and protection.
 But He doesn’t grant those apart from His cleansing.